Ohio State hires Chip Kelly as offensive coordinator after he steps down as head coach at UCLA

-UCLA coach Chip Kelly stepped down after six seasons leading the Bruins on Friday to become offensive coordinator for Ohio State.
+UCLA coach Chip Kelly stepped down after six seasons leading the Bruins on Friday to become offensive coordinator for soon-to-be Big Ten rival Ohio State.

 The move leaves UCLA scrambling to fill a vacancy at the top of a program preparing to join the Big Ten with spring practice about a month away from cranking up around the country.

-For Ohio State, Kelly steps into a role that opened up when Bill O'Brien left to become Boston College coach.
-Last month, Buckeyes coach Ryan Day hired the former Texans coach as offensive coordinator and quarterbacks coach.
+For Ohio State, Kelly received a three-year contract to step into a role that opened up when Bill O'Brien left to become Boston College coach earlier Friday.
+Last month, Buckeyes coach Ryan Day hired the former Texans and Penn State coach as offensive coordinator and quarterbacks coach.

-Day played quarterback in college for Kelly when he was offensive coordinator at New Hampshire.
+“His experience as a head coach at Oregon, UCLA and in the NFL will bring immediate value to our entire team.
+I am really looking forward to reconnecting with Chip, introducing him to our staff and team and chasing a championship together," said Day, who played quarterback in college for Kelly when he was offensive coordinator at New Hampshire.

 UCLA athletic director Martin Jarmond said he was not caught off guard when Kelly called him earlier Friday to inform him he was leaving.
 Kelly had interviewed for multiple NFL offensive coordinator jobs over the last two weeks.